Taoist Bookshop

 Hoff illustrates Taoist thought with extracts from the Winnie the Pooh.
 This book has now become a classic introduction to Taoism, and is both entertaining and extremely informative.
 Written in a light, easy to read way, it is the ideal first introduction to Taoism, and comes highly recommended.

-This companion book to The Tao Of Pooh is slightly heavier and less humorously written but none the worse for that.
+This companion book to The Tao Of Pooh.
 It goes into more detail about the specifics of 'te' which is often translated as 'virtue' but has more to do with being true to yourself and not struggling against the tide.
 Particular emphasis is given to the problems one might encounter on the Taoist path.
 Hoff does take a rather judgemental viewpoint at times which detracts from the book a little, but it remains a useful and fun read.

 Both the above books in a boxed set.
 A lovely gift.